Neena Malhotra

-Neena Malhotra (born 1967) is an Indian Foreign Service officer (1992) and is currently the Secretary (South) of the Ministry of External Affairs of India.
-From,September 2020 till April 2024, she was the Indian Ambassador to Italy, Republic of San Marino, and UN Organizations in Rome with residence in Rome.
+Neena Malhotra is an Indian Foreign Service officer (1992) and is currently the Secretary (South) of the Ministry of External Affairs of India.
+From, September 2020 till April 2024, she was the Indian Ambassador to Italy, Republic of San Marino, and UN Organizations in Rome with residence in Rome.
 She was appointed India’s Ambassador to the Kingdom of Sweden in October 2024, after serving as officer on special duty at the Ministry of External Affairs.

 Career

 Malhotra has served early in her career in New York and Paris.
 She was appointed the head of the In early 2020, Malhotra was shuffled from Joint Secretary (Eastern and Southern Africa) to Additional Secretary (Indo-Pacific).
 In September 2020 it was announced Malhotra would be Indian Ambassador to Italy, Republic of San Marino and UN Organizations in Rome.
 She holds a Ph.D degree from the Indian Agricultural Research Institute (IARI), New Delhi.